BC-US--California Team-Ocasio-Cortez Apology-The Latest, US

-The video was called a Memorial Day tribute and featured patriotic images playing behind images of President Ronald Reagan’s first inaugural speech.
+The video was called a Memorial Day tribute and featured patriotic images playing behind President Ronald Reagan’s first inaugural speech.
 Toward the end, when Reagan mentions “enemies of freedom,” the video shows images of Kim, Castro and Ocasio-Cortez.

 The team says the slap was unintentional and says it failed to properly vet the video it found on YouTube.

 A minor league baseball team in California has apologized to Rep. Alexandria Ocasio-Cortez for a Memorial Day tribute video that lumped her image with those of Kim Jong Un and Fidel Castro.